-Alternative connection for the motor power connection by mating connector with strain relief.
+Alternative connection of the motor power by mating connector with strain relief.

-Strip the external cable sheath to a length of approx. 120 mm, taking care not to damage the braided shield.
-Push the braided shield (1) back over the cable and secure with a rubber sleeve (2) or shrink sleeve.

-Shorten all the wires apart from the protective earth (PE) wire (green/yellow) by about 20 mm so that the PE wire is now the longest wire.
-Strip all wires and fit wire end ferrules.

-Secure the braided shield of the cable to the shroud with a cable tie (3) and use a second tie (4) to fasten the cable.

-Wire the connector as shown in the connection diagram.
-Plug in the connector to the socket on the front of the AKD.
+- 1. Strip the external cable sheath to a length of approx. 120mm, taking care not to damage the braided shield. - 2.
+Push the braided shield (1) back over the cable and secure with a rubber sleeve (2) or shrink sleeve. - 3.
+Shorten all the wires apart from the protective earth (PE) wire (green/yellow) by about 20mm so that the PE wire is the longest wire. - 4.
+Strip all wires and fit wire end ferrules. - 5.
+Secure the braided shield of the cable to the shroud with a cable tie (3) and use a second tie (4) to fasten the cable. - 6.
+Wire the connector as shown in the connection diagram. - 7.
+Plug in the connector to the socket on the front of the AKD. - 8.
 Screw the connector in place.
 This ensures that there is conductive contact over a large surface area between the braided shield and the front panel.

+The motor power is now connected.